-During the 2021-2022 academic year, George Washington University handed out 34 bachelor's degrees in natural resources & conservation.
-This is an increase of 6% over the previous year when 32 degrees were handed out.
+During the most recent reporting year, George Washington University awarded 36 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |